Visa CEO Charles Scharf to resign, ex-AmEx president to take over

-HONG KONG Asian stocks edged higher and the dollar consolidated recent gains on Tuesday though risk appetite was low as weak U.S. markets prompted investors to stay on the sidelines.

-Visa Inc (V.N) said Chief Executive Charles Scharf, who orchestrated the company's reunion with its European affiliate, is stepping down and will be succeeded by former American Express Co (AXP.N) President Alfred Kelly.
+Visa Inc said Chief Executive Charles Scharf, who orchestrated the company's reunion with its European affiliate, is stepping down and will be succeeded by former American Express Co President Alfred Kelly.

 Kelly, who already sits on Visa's board of directors, will take over as CEO following Scharf's resignation, which is effective Dec.
 1.